Moscow (Москва) is the capital (both political and financial) of the Russian Federation and a major city of global importance.

 From Eastern Russia and Asia – The most common route is between Moscow and China.
 There are two weekly trains from Beijing: the Trans-Mongolian via Ulaanbaatar and Vostok via Manchuria.
 Both options take six nights, but the one via Mongolia is more scenic.

 Central Moscow is best explored on foot, but because of the long distances, it’s easiest to use the famous Metro system which is comprehensive, has some great architecture and is relatively cheap.
+Singles start at RUB55 but it is advisable to get a prepaid smart card to save on costs (this applies on all public transport).

 Every large street in the city is served by at least one bus route.
 Most Moscow buses and trolleybuses operate from 5:30am to 1am, although night routes have been introduced recently.
 Most buses are not on schedule, and the average waiting time can be from 5 minutes to 40 minutes in the evenings.